kibitan/masking/README.md

 ### KISS ~ keep it simple, stupid ~

-No connection to database, No handling file, Only dealing with stdin/stdout. ~ Do One Thing and Do It Well ~
+No connection to the database, No handling files, Only dealing with stdin/stdout. ~ Do One Thing and Do It Well ~

 ### No External Dependency

-Depend on only pure language standard libraries, no external libraries. (except development/test environment)
+Depend on only pure language standard libraries, no external libraries

 ## Future Todo

-* Pluguable/customizable for a mask way  e.g. integrate with [Faker](https://github.com/stympy/faker)
+* Pluggable/customizable for a mask way  e.g. integrate with [Faker](https://github.com/stympy/faker)
 * Compatible with other RDBMS  e.g. PostgreSQL, Oracle, SQL Server
 * Parse the schema type information and validate target columns value
 * Performance optimization
-  * Write in streaming process
+  * Write in the streaming process
   * rewrite by another language?
 * Well-documentation